-This third episode may seem to conflict the previous two segments – Elbertson’s got involved with Bligh Construction to finance £7 million of overseas expansion and Wilder stressed in the second episode that his seat on the National Export Board was important because he wanted to take Bligh international.
+This third episode may seem to contradict the previous two segments – Elbertson’s got involved with Bligh Construction to finance £7 million of overseas expansion and Wilder stressed in the second episode that his seat on the National Export Board was important because he wanted to take Bligh international.
 But in this episode, Wilder opposes Ken Bligh’s African adventure in favour of a British motorway project.
-The two vital ingredients here are that Ken Bligh is vague about the profitability of the African project, and Wilder needs to show success at his co-Managing Director’s expense.
+The reason for Wilder's about-turn is that Ken Bligh is vague about the profitability of the African project, and Wilder needs to show success at his co-Managing Director’s expense.
 Wilder and Henderson have exploited Ken and his conflict with the domineering Caswell Bligh (Clifford Evans) to gain entry to the company, but now have to undermine the son.

 Ironically, Caswell is president of the National Motorways Council and was heard berating the Government for cuts to road building in the first episode.
 Ken expresses the view in this episode that motorways are a short term win; the UK has a finite capacity for new roads – the roads will be built regardless of who wins the contract.
 Africa, with its much greater area, offers a long-term future in construction.
 Ken lobbies Caswell to use his seat on the National Export Board to ensure Bligh’s win the African contact.
 But he is unaware of Wilder’s much subtler tactic in sowing doubt with Parliamentary Private Secretary Alan Lacey that the African bid is nothing more than “a personal whim” that Wilder does not expect to succeed.

-After the waspish and brutal overtones of the previous episode, Peter Draper’s script appears more elegant and packs in more incident.
+After the waspish and brutal overtones of the previous episode, Peter Draper’s script packs in more incident, but takes a more elegant approach to exploring Susan Weldon's motivation.
 Draper and director Quentin Lawrence had collaborated on “The Plane Makers” episode, “Don’t Stick Your Head Out” in which Kate Barber (Ingrid Hafner) outlined the parameters of her life as Wilder’s mistress.

 In this episode, Susan Weldon is less able to take Barber’s pragmatic view.
 She is unhappy with her status (“whatever the word is, whatever I am”).
 When Wilder laughs off a mistake with cooking the evening meal, she says if they were married he would be irritated by a mistake, and then asks if he is ever going to marry her.